-In addition to real estate notary services, Elaine also has extensive experience in authenticating consent to travel letters, preparation of certified true copies, as well as affidavits and statutory declarations.
+In addition to real estate services, Elaine is a commissioner for taking affidavits for BC and also has extensive experience in authenticating affidavits, statutory declarations and consent to travel letters, as well as preparation of certified true copies.

 To learn more about the notary’s role in obtaining travel consent, please visit the website of Foreign Affairs & International Trade Canada.